FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel Detailizer 3][98]:

  *	Make sure that the sum of the Boosting Slider doesn't go above ~400.
 This will ensure limited level of artifacts and halos.
+ *	Usually you can push small details boosting level to higher values without any issues.

 ## Showcase